Matt Pabis, MD

 In order for treatment to be the most effective, you’ll need to follow the dosage schedule that Dr. Pabis recommends.

-For PrEP therapy, you’ll need to take daily oral medications.
+For PrEP therapy, you’ll need to take daily oral medications or an injection every 2 months.
 The PrEP medication is safe and causes few side effects.
 You may initially experience some nausea when first taking the pills, which should resolve over time.

 Before beginning treatment, Dr. Pabis will administer an HIV test to ensure you don’t already have the infection.
 You’ll also need follow-up testing every three months while taking PrEP medications.